GoogleCloudPlatform/terraform-google-autokey/test/setup/README.md

 - [Terraform][terraform] v1.3
 - [Terraform Provider for GCP][terraform-provider-gcp] plugin v3.53

-### Service Account
+### Service Account and User Permissions

 A service account with the following roles must be used to provision the resources of this module:

-- Cloud IDS Admin: `roles/ids.admin`
-- Compute Packet Mirroring User: `roles/compute.packetMirroringUser`
-- Logs Viewer: `roles/logging.viewer`
+- KMS Service Agent : `roles/cloudkms.admin`
+- Key admins to use Autokey at folder level: `roles/cloudkms.autokeyAdmin`
+- key admins to use Autokey in this project: `roles/cloudkms.admin`
+- Users to protect resources with Autokey: `roles/cloudkms.autokeyUser`

 The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a